suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //   phone_number_isocode is optional and appears only when user has provided and verified his phone number
 		   // phone_number_carrier refers to the network carrier of the phone number
+		   //   phone_number_carrier is optional and appears only when user has provided and verified his phone number
-		   //   phone_number_carrier is optional and appears only when user has provided and verified his phone number {'status': 'NG', 'message': string}
+		   // mfa_enabled is optional and appears only when user has provided and verified his phone number {'status': 'NG', 'message': string}

 		I. UPDATE USER INFO